Severe Weather in the North East 1901-2010

 18-20 February 1941 Snowfall then flooding

 The great North East Snowstorm.
 Massive snowfall caused most transport routes to be blocked for several days.
 Six trains (with 1,000+ passengers) were stranded in drifts on the main East coast rail line between Newcastle and Edinburgh.
 Power and telegraph lines were brought down.
 122mm of level snow was recorded at Consett, 107cm at Durham and 76cm at Newcastle.
-There was 67 hours of continuous snow in Durham.
+There was 67 hours of continuous snow in Durham City.
 Houghall recorded -15 degC after the snowfall.
 Severe flooding then followed the thaw.

 22 June 1941 Thunderstorm